NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

 NeMo Speaker Diarization Configuration Files
 ============================================

-Since speaker diarization model here is not a fully-trainble End-to-End model but a inference pipeline, we use **diarizer** instead of **model** which is used in other tasks.
+Since speaker diarization model here is not a fully-trainble End-to-End model but an inference pipeline, we use **diarizer** instead of **model** which is used in other tasks.

 The diarizer section will generally require information about the dataset(s) being used, models used in this pipline, as well as inference related parameters such as postprocessing of each models.